kera-cudmore/earth-day-hackathon-2022/README.md

 Github - To save and store the files for the website.

-?Coolors - To select the colour palette for the site.
+[Coolors](https://coolors.co/) - To select the colour palette for the site.

 Google Fonts - To import the fonts used on the website.